 Last, let’s look at whether stocks are the right investment for you, or if you should focus on other types of products.

-Regarding risk, a good rule of thumb to follow is this: If your stocks are down 20% in a week, how badly would that affect you?
-If that is too much and you don’t think you would be able to handle it, then stay away from stocks and invest instead in some less risky assets, such as short-term U.S. government bonds, for example.
-If, however, you would be OK with this kind of short-term loss in the hope of long-term gains, then go ahead, stocks might be right for you.
+Regarding risk, a good rule of thumb to follow is: If your stocks are down 20% in a week, how badly would that affect you?
+If that's too much and you think you can't handle it, then stay away from stocks and invest in some less risky assets, such as short-term U.S. government bonds, for example.
+If, however, you would be OK with this short-term loss in the hope of long-term gains, then go ahead, stocks might be right for you.

 Diversify your portfolio

-Risk: If you put all of your savings in just one or two stocks, and the company you selected goes bust, you could lose all your invested money.
+Minimize Risk: If you put all of your savings in just one company, and the company you selected goes bust, you could lose all your invested money.

 How to manage it: Diversify your investment portfolio.
-This practically means buying many different stocks and not putting all your eggs in one basket.
-The ideal number of stocks in a portfolio ranges somewhere between 5 to 30.
+Practically, it means buying many different stocks so all your eggs are not in one basket.
+The ideal number of stocks in a portfolio ranges between 5 to 30.

 2. Choose an online stock broker

 Thankfully, Brokerchooser is here to help you: we started our service just for this purpose, so based on your preferences, we can recommend the right broker for you.
 We cover only safe brokers regulated by financial authorities, so you don’t have to worry about running into scammers.
-To get a free, personally-tailored recommendation by answering a few questions, just click on the button below.
+To get a free and tailored recommendation through answering a few questions, just click on the button below.

 Avoid investing with scam brokers

-Risk: Unfortunately, there are many scam online “brokers” out there trying to steal your money.
-When you see ads for binary options trading or automated investment algorithms that generate outstanding returns, start to get very suspicious.
+Risk: Unfortunately, there are many sketchy online “brokers” out there trying to steal your money.
+When you see ads for binary options trading or automated investment algorithms that generate outstanding returns, you should start to get suspicious.
 In these cases, the best thing to do is to ignore these ads.

 How to manage it: When investing in stocks online, go with our selection of safe, verified brokers.
-We have an active account with the brokers we selected and we test them regularly.
+We have an active account with each broker so that we can test them regularly.

 Want to stay in the loop?